PProvost/www.peterprovost.org/source/_posts/2012-08-23-visual-studio-2012-fakes-part-3.md

 ```

 *Yes, I realize that this implementation spoils the whole point of the overloads
-on IStubObserver, but we'll get rid of that shortly.*
+on IStubObserver, but we'll get rid of that later.*

 Now we can rewrite two tests above without using closures.
 The observer
 will do the tracking for us, and we can simply check what it saw after